collocations.org

 effectively, successfully

-VERB + TACKLE
+VERB + tackle

-attempt to, try to | help (to) | fail to
+attempt to, try to

-failing to tackle the key issues
+We are failing to tackle the key issues.

 with